wengever/pd1_pro/README.md

-This is a better virsion of Wengg's coding skills!
+This is a better version of Wengg's coding skills!